 - Providing curriculum enrichment and community outreach programs.

 - Publishing scientific findings in both professional and popular formats through various media.

 - Offering practical experiences for interns and volunteers.

-- Providing education films for television and movie theatres.
+- Providing educational films for television and movie theatres.

 - Including the local community in cetacean “strandings.”

-- Collaborate with and facilitate organisations and individuals of complementary purpose.
+- Collaborating with and facilitating organisations and individuals of complementary purpose.

 Humpbacks are the most studied of the large whales, yet much of their basic biology remains unknown.
 There are few estimates of Central South Pacific humpback population parameters, until recent studies.